SuperOfficeDocs/superoffice-docs/user-guide/en/document/lock.md

 > [!NOTE]
 > If you do not want a document to be automatically checked in when you save and close it, you can activate the **Suggest check-in when editing is complete** option in **Preferences** in SuperOffice WebTools.

 * Read mode: The document is opened for reading.
 If you make changes to the document, they will not be saved.
-To save the document with your changes, you must create a new document in SuperOffice CRM and upload the file with your changes.
-See [Edit documents][1].
+To [save the document with your changes][1], you must create a new document in SuperOffice CRM and upload the file with your changes.

 ## Cancel a check-out (revert to saved version)